-- Community Disaster Response: One of UWSBC's roles in times of disaster is to provide long-term financial relief efforts.
-For the Thomas Fire and resulting debris flow disasters, UWSBC partnered with United Way of Ventura County to establish and manage the United Way Thomas Fire & Flood Fund to provide relief to Santa Barbara County and Ventura County.
+- Natural Disaster Relief: During the Thomas Fire and resulting debris flow disasters, United Way of Santa Barbara County partnered with United Way of Ventura County to establish and manage the United Way Thomas Fire & Flood Fund to provide relief to Santa Barbara County and Ventura County.
 In Santa Barbara County, UWSBC distributed $2,045,988 to 421 households representing 1,200 individuals affected by the disasters, and 20 community organizations providing short- and long-term relief efforts.